Modern day slavery

 Fyffes provides for legitimate, accessible, predictable, equitable, and transparent operational-level grievance mechanisms aligned with UN Guiding Principles criteria as outlined in our Fyffes Principles Grievance Procedures.
 This enables us to understand and address challenges in our operations and potential dissatisfaction amongst our stakeholders.

 Employees who believe improper practices or questionable acts have or will be committed are encouraged to report their concerns through existing grievance mechanisms if they feel comfortable doing so.
-These mechanisms include contacting their immediate supervisor or line manager, their human resources representative, workers’ representative (where it exists) or making use of the open-door policy at the site.
+These mechanisms include contacting their immediate supervisor or line manager, their human resources representative, or workers’ representative (where it exists), or making use of the open-door policy at the site.

 Fyffes Ethics Committee